-So far, the national and international response to this challenge has been limited, and protection for the people affected remains inadequate.
-What adds further to the gap in protection of such people – who are often described as ‘climate refugees’ – is that there is neither a clear definition of this category of people, nor are they covered by the 1951 Refugee Convention.
-The latter extends only to people who have a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group, or political opinion, and who are unable or unwilling to seek protection from their home countries.
-While the EU has not so far recognised climate refugees formally, it has expressed growing concern and has taken action to support the countries potentially affected by climate-related stress and help them develop resilience.
+Despite steps in the right direction, national and international responses to this challenge remain limited, and protection for those affected inadequate.
+There is no clear definition of a ‘climate refugee’, nor are climate refugees covered by the 1951 Refugee Convention.
+The latter covers only people who have a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion, and who are unable or unwilling to seek protection from their home countries.
+This means that climate cannot currently be cited as a reason for seeking asylum or refugee status, although the 2018 Global Compact for Migration, in its second objective, cites climate as a potential reason for migration.
+While the EU has not formally recognised ‘climate refugees’, it has expressed growing concern and has taken action to support and develop resilience in countries most vulnerable to climate-related stress.

-This briefing is an update of an earlier one from January 2019.
+This briefing is an update of an earlier version published in October 2021.

-Read this briefing on ‘The concept of ‘climate refugee’: Towards a possible definition‘ in the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘The concept of ‘climate refugee’: Towards a possible definition‘ in the Think Tank pages of the European Parliament.